 Description

-Fits classical sparse regression models with efficient active set algorithms by solving quadratic problems.
-Also provides a few methods for model selection purpose (cross-validation, stability selection).
+Fits the solution paths of classical sparse regression models with efficient active set algorithms by solving small sub-problems.
+Depending on the penalty, the sub-problems can be solved exactly (i.e. for the LASSO) or with generic solvers.
+The available optimizer includes quadratic solvers, Newton-based approaches and generic FISTA or PGD algorithms.
+Also provides a few methods for model selection purpose (information criteria, cross-validation, stability selection).

 Installation